Chefchaouen, Morocco's Blue Pearl

 Chefchaouen, the Blue Pearl as they say, sits nestled in the Rif Mountains of North Morocco, far removed from Morocco’s big cities.
 The vibe and unique beauty of this exotic location gives visitors the feeling of being quite literally disconnected from the rest of the world.

 From that moment on, I don’t remember taking a step that wasn’t either uphill or downhill.
-The stone-paved walkways—painted blue—are worn smooth from the traffic of thousands upon thousands of visitors who come seeking an experience something wholly on its own.
+The stone-paved walkways are painted blue and worn smooth from the traffic of thousands upon thousands of visitors who come seeking an experience something wholly on its own.
 Every house, hanout (small shop), art gallery, and nearly every exterior wall is brought to life with powder blues and deep indigos, coating the city in a calm you didn’t even know you were missing.
 Everywhere I looked, that calm was there, quietly embracing me.

 And there I was… isolated, insulated from the outside world.
-With my mind finally evacuated of the noise so forcefully imposed upon it, I began to notice the details—oh, the details.
+With my mind finally evacuated of the noise so forcefully imposed upon it, I began to settle into the present and notice the details of this remarkably charming village.

 Some of these things weren’t details exactly, but rather smaller supporting characters that enhanced the beauty along the narrow passages of the medina.
 Jlabas, rugs, traditional straw hats trimmed with colorful pom-poms; metalwork in the form of serving platters, lanterns, and teapots—everything surrounded me, all at once.
 And yet, within this colorful chaos, the calm remained, while excitement gently took its place alongside it.
 This juxtaposition became the perfect concert of emotions that played throughout my entire week there.
 The air itself seemed full of magic.

-Because, like anywhere on earth, the true essence of a place comes from its people—and how they shape it.
-The painters, seamsters and seamstresses, bakers, rug makers; food and vegetable vendors; street sellers offering handmade knickknacks that somehow feel genuinely meaningful.
-All artists—artists of tradition—true artisans.
-And just as vibrant, deep, and calming as the blue layered upon every surface is their hospitality and kindness, resting right on top.
-You see the beauty of the people even in the briefest of exchanges.
+Because, like anywhere on earth, the true essence of a place comes from its people and how they shape it.
+The painters, seamsters and seamstresses, bakers and baxters, rug makers; food and vegetable vendors; street sellers offering handmade knickknacks that somehow feel genuinely meaningful.
+All were artists in their own right and were true artisans.

 If you’d like to satisfy your own curiosity, experience the beauty of Chefchaouen, and hear what the locals had to say, just click on the video below!